 Mr. Boardman planted 70,000 trees at How Hill, and established a fruit farm.
 However, when he died the estate was split, and eventually in 1966 the marshes, woodland and gardens were bought, with the House itself, by Norfolk County Council Education Department.
 Their holding represented all the wilder parts of How Hill, as well as the gardens, and covered a total of 360 acres.

-The House is now listed, Grade II, and there are four other grade II listed buildings on the estate.
+How Hill House is now listed, Grade II, and there are four other grade II listed buildings on the estate.
 These include three drainage windmills, Turf Fen, Boardman’s Mill, and Clayrack Mill.
 Each is unique and under the care of the Norfolk Mills and Pumps Trust.
 There is also a former marshman’s house, called Toad Hole Cottage, which has been refurbished to give an impression of the old way of life of a Broadland marshman.
 Toad Hole Cottage is run by the Broads Authority as a museum and Broads information centre.
-Entry is free.
-More Toad Hole Cottage information here.

 How Hill as an Environmental Education Centre

 For 17 years Norfolk County Council ran a residential education centre at How Hill, but it was closed in 1983 for financial reasons.
 After a public campaign, the Centre was saved by a consortium led by the Norwich Union Insurance Group and the Broads Authority.

 The How Hill Trust, set up in 1984, is a unique organisation, which for 18 years held a lease on the house from the Norwich Union Insurance Group.
 In April 2002, the Company handed over the unfettered freehold of the house and gardens to the Trustees.
 The Trust is responsible for its own finances, and is an entirely independent registered charity.